brichard19/ecdl/README.md

 It solves the ECDLP for curves over a prime field, in Weierstrass form `Y^2 = X^3 + aX + b`

 It consists of a central server program and a client program.
 The client program can be run on many machines to help solve the problem faster.
-The client requests work from the server and sends back any distinguished points it finds.
+The client requests work from the server and sends back the results.
-The server collects the points and stores them in a database.
-When two colliding points are found, the problem can be solved.

-It is still a very new project and no doubt has many bugs.
+It is not a mature project yet, so watch out for bugs.

 #### Dependencies